 And to make it even better, we came back to Hiroshima and went to Okonomachi, which is short for okonomiyaki machi, which means okonomiyaki town.
 If you've never had okonomiyaki, it's one of my favorite Japanese foods.
 It's kind of like a Japanese pancake, with veggies and meat and all kinds of toppings, and in Hiroshima (which is famous for okonomiyaki) they always do it with a thinner crepe style pancake, bacon and noodles inside.
 And to know that there is one place that I can go that has three floors of nothing but okonomiyaki restaurants makes me very happy.
 And going there made me even happier.
 So now it's been 24 hours in Japan, and already I've had okonomiyaki twice.

-little scoop thing they give you
+Eating my okonomiyaki with the little scoop thing they give you

 So far so good.
 And a good day calls for a good song.
 Today it's Oya, my favorite track off of Ibeyi's debut, eponymous album,which came out this week.
 They're twin sisters of French/Cuban descent, and they make really interesting music and harmonize wonderfully together.
 I'm not gonna lie, a few of the songs on the album are a bit boring, but overall they're really good and very unique.
 At times they do kind of remind me of Les Nubians at times, which I guess makes sense since they're also French sisters making African influenced soul/R&B. And they percussion is great, which makes sense since their father was a percussionist for Buena Vista Social Club.
 Anyway, check them out, they're getting a lot of buzz, and I think it's well deserved.